FabricFabricHarness

 Agent Anatomy

-The metadata-first shape of a Fabric Harness agent.
+The metadata-first shape of a Fabric Harness agent — default and strict variants of the same call.

 Agent definition